 Kiwi chick on being released on Rotoroa Island, this one weighs about 200g

-We are working closely with Kiwis for Kiwi who are driving the national strategy 'Saving the Kiwi'.
+We are working closely with Save the Kiwi who are driving the national strategy to save our national bird.

-One of the key initiatives to save kiwi is known as Operation Nest Egg (ONE), a programme where wild birds in vulnerable areas are monitored during nesting time and eggs removed to Auckland Zoo or Rotorua where they are incubated in captivity.
+One of the key initiatives to save kiwi is known as Operation Nest Egg (ONE), a programme where wild birds in vulnerable areas are monitored during nesting time and eggs removed to Auckland Zoo, Rotorua or Taupo where they are incubated in captivity.
 The chick is reared in a predator-free site until it is deemed “stoat safe”, at which point it and can be returned to the wild, effectively bypassing the kiwi chick's most vulnerable stage of life.